Instability. Weaving, Wobbling, Wallowing.

 Tank slappers are actually rare; ...certainly much rarer than the various 'stories' passed around about them.
 Riders seem to do a rather substantial amount of story embellishment.
 A true tank slapper is almost always quick happening, scary, frightening, and dangerous.
 A real tank slapper is an generally uncontrollable (some exceptions) sudden movement of the front fork from one mechanical stop to the other, and rapidly continuing back and forth.
 To be a real tank-slapper, the fork must move fully between the actual mechanical stops.
 The divergence can start small to modestly and then increase to the limits, or it can be violent and then die out with smaller and smaller divergences.
 A tank slapper is NOT some sudden one or two jerky movements that dies down very quickly.
 Jerky movements, such as from striking something in the road, is a normal response to hitting something.
 What is not normal (or, should not be) is having that jerk increase in violence and rapidity.

 Wallowing and weaving are different from each other, although both can happen at the same time ....and neither is very likely to turn into a tank-slapper.
 Wallowing on a motorcycle is a rolling sensation, usually the motorcycle is leaned-over some in a sweeping & not sharp turn.
 It typically involves an oscillation of modest increases and decreases in the rolling sensation ....and, in fact, that is exactly what is happening.
 While there are a number of accumulative causes for wallowing on Airheads, a cause ...perhaps easiest to visualize ...is to think about a twin-rear-shock/spring type of Airhead, in which the arms to the spring/shock units are particularly bendable & flimsy.
 Thus, as weight and pressure is loading one arm, spring, and shock side; the other side is unloading such forces.
 As the wallow continues, the rear suspension works back and forth, together with the normal suspension up and down.
+Very commonly seen on Airheads, particularly but not exclusively with worn rear shocks, the effect is noticeable by someone following that bike, as the rear end is dancing back and forth, SOME, on the tarmac.
 I hope my attempt at describing a wallow is descriptive enough for you here.